gisaia/ARLAS-server/docs/arlas-server-configuration.md

 | --- | --- | --- |
 | ARLAS_OPENSEARCH_URL_TEMPLATE | opensearch.url-template-prefix | http://localhost:9999/arlas/explore/COLLECTION/_search |

+!!! note "Note"
-> Note :  If the placemark COLLECTION is specified in the url template, then it will be replaced by the collection name by ARLAS server.
+    If the placemark `COLLECTION` is specified in the url template, then it will be replaced by the collection name by ARLAS server.

 ### Logging

 | Environment variable | ARLAS Server configuration variable | Default |